PRBonn/SHINE_mapping/README.md

 ### MaiCity synthetic LiDAR dataset

-Download the dataset from [here](https://www.ipb.uni-bonn.de/data/mai-city-dataset/) (3.4G) or use the following script in a target data folder:
+Download the dataset from [here](https://www.ipb.uni-bonn.de/data/mai-city-dataset/) or use the following script to download (3.4GB):

 ```
 sh ./scripts/download_maicity.sh